Skills Data Science Hybrid Research Router and Specialist Delegate

 elif max(score) == 1 and only one specialist has score 1:

-route_to = that specialist # weak match, single specialist
+route_to = that specialist # strong phrase — silent route

 else:

-Implementation: scripts/classifier.py --question "..." returns the routing decision + matched signals + per-specialist scores.
+Implementation: scripts/classifier.py --question "..." returns the routing decision + matched signals + per-specialist scores + (for ask) the recommended specialist.
 Use it; don't re-implement.
+The SIGNALS map and rules above are kept phrase-for-phrase in sync with the script — drift = bug.

-Phase 3a: Specialist Delegation (≥2 signals OR single weak match)
+Phase 3a: Specialist Delegation (≥2 signals OR one strong multi-word phrase)

 When delegating: